rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 |

-The following is an example Rackspace YAML ``.yml`` attribute mapping policy you can use when you configure your identity provider with Rackspace.
+The following is an example Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
 This example assumes you have a group named ``rackspace-billing`` with users you want to access Rackspace billing services using the ``billing:admin`` Rackspace role.